Stephen-J-Whitaker/joanne-geraghty-music/README.md

   - Embedded audio in videos was not supported by IOS so transcoded with [VLC](https://www.videolan.org/) to contain AAC audio

   - Text was unreadable on Android phones on the semi-transparent backgrounds as Arial was not installed on the Android phones tested with and the browser fell back to the Android default sans serif font which was extremely thin.
 Google fonts Lato was added as a fallback for Arial and this resolved the issue.

+- Outstanding
+  - Selector drop down box on contact form page is not styled correctly on IOS Apple Iphone

 ## **Deployment**